ealtili/Blog/Financial_Derivatives.md

  - Commodity derivatives
  - Credit derivatives.

-Finally they can be
+Finally they can be broken down by the market in which they trade.
+Things like

+ - Exchange-traded derivatives
+ - Over-the-counter derivatives

-broken down by the market in which they trade so we've got exchange-traded derivatives and over-the-counter derivatives derivatives can be used for the purpose of speculation or for hedging a speculator is a trader who's taking position with the goal of making a profit a hedge
+Derivatives can be used for the purpose of speculation or for hedging a speculator is a trader who's taking position with the goal of making a profit a hedge